-- 2.5.1 Areas with Special Guidelines for Land Development The following portions of a lot are governed by the following special provisions: - a) Land within the Flood Hazard Overlay District must meet the provisions of Section 6.8, Flood Hazard Overlay District, of these Zoning Regulations; - b) Land within the Water Source Protection Areas must meet the provisions of Section 6.10, Water Supply Source Protection, of these Zoning Regulations; - c) Land with a slope of 20% or more must meet the provisions of Section 6.11, Steep Slopes, of these Zoning Regulations; and, - d) Land within 50 ft. of a shoreline must meet the provisions of Section 6.7, Shoreline Protection Overlay District, of these Zoning Regulations. - 2.5.2 Non-Developable Portions Each Lot must contain at least one contiguous 10,000 square foot area of land that is capable of supporting Land Development, excluding land on the lot that is subject to a permanent conservation easement held by a qualified organization in accordance with 10 VSA §6301a(2).
-The following areas of a lot shall be deemed incapable of supporting any Land Development: - a) Wetlands, streams, rivers, ponds, or lakes; - b) Slopes equal to or greater than thirty-five percent 35%;
+- 2.5.1 Areas with Special Guidelines for Land Development The following portions of a lot are governed by the following special provisions: - a) Land within the Flood Hazard Overlay District must meet the provisions of Section 6.8, Flood Hazard Overlay District, of these Zoning Regulations; - b) Land within the Water Source Protection Areas must meet the provisions of Section 6.10, Water Supply Source Protection, of these Zoning Regulations; - c) Land with a slope of 20% or more must meet the provisions of Section 6.11, Steep Slopes, of these Zoning Regulations; and, - d) Land within 50 ft. of a shoreline must meet the provisions of Section 6.7, Shoreline Protection Overlay District, of these Zoning Regulations. - 2.5.2 Non-Developable Portions of a Lot Each Lot within a district whose minimum lot size is greater than 10,000 square feet must contain at least one contiguous 10,000 square foot area of land that is capable of supporting Land Development, excluding land on the lot that is subject to a permanent conservation easement held by a qualified organization in accordance with 10 VSA §6301a(2).
+The following areas of a lot shall be deemed incapable of supporting any Land Development: - a) Wetlands, streams, rivers, ponds, or lakes;

-- c) Publicly owned land or publicly owned or controlled Road or Highway right of ways; - d) Privately owned vehicular or utility easements or rights of way; - e) Those portions of a lot for which development rights have been transferred to another party; and. - f) Any land within the flood hazard overlay district for uses not authorized within the flood hazard overlay district (Section 6.8).
+- b) Slopes equal to or greater than thirty-five percent 35%; - c) Publicly owned land or publicly owned or controlled Road or Highway right of ways; - d) Privately owned vehicular or utility easements or rights of way; - e) Those portions of a lot for which development rights have been transferred to another party; and. - f) Any land within the flood hazard overlay district for uses not authorized within the flood hazard overlay district (Section 6.8).